IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 ### STUDENT RESPONSIBILITIES

 * Schedule your time (keep a calendar of some sort)
-* Come to class on time and participate (Be present and engaged)
+* Come to class on time and participate (be present and engaged)
 * Study outside of class (ideally with classmate(s)
 * Devote at a minimum 4 to 8 hours per week outside of class, fulfilling homework assignments, reading, and studying concepts covered in class.
 * Consult basecamp at least once a week for up to date info
 * Complete all assignments by due dates
-* Acquire and keep up with all of the readings
-* Read all assigned readings before class
+* Acquire and read all assigned readings before they are due
 * Action – do your absolute best
 * Strive for continuous improvement
-* Email contact about logistics (when, where, how many?)
-ONLY
+* Email contact about logistics (when, where, how many?) only
-* Talk to me in person about issues and problems.
-Do not email long conversations.
-(If your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
+* Talk to me in person about issues and problems. do not email long conversations. (if your email turns into a paragraph or two that means you should be talking to me in person, not emailing me.)
-* Have Desire amounting to Enthusiasm (to learn, to explore)
+* Have desire amounting to enthusiasm (to learn, to explore)
-* Have Patience, Persistence, and Discipline
+* Have patience, persistence, and discipline
-* Be Creative
+* Be creative
-* Pay attention to Detail & Craft
+* Pay attention to detail & craft
-* Have Self-confidence and Pride in your work
+* Have self-confidence and pride in your work
-* Take Risks & Be Fearless in your projects
+* Take risks & be fearless in your projects
+* Have fun!

 ### EVALUATION & GRADING